fpvandoorn/HausdorffSchoolLean/README.md

   `HausdorffSchoolLean` (*not* one of its subfolders).

 * Test that everything is working by opening `HausdorffSchool/Test.lean`.
-  It is normal if it takes 10-40 seconds for Lean to start up
+  It is normal if it takes 10-40 seconds for Lean to start up.

 * More files will be added to this repository during the tutorial.
+The first exercises are in `HausdorffSchool/Session1_Basics/01Calculating.lean`.

+## Get new exercises

+If you have already followed the steps above, and want to get the latest exercises, open a terminal in your local copy of this repository (e.g. `cd HausdorffSchoolLean`) and then run `git pull`.
+This gives you the new exercises.

 ## Setting up Codespaces